Mukeshram-07/Mukeshram-07/readme.md

 <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&color=0:0d1117,50:29B5E8,100:0d1117&height=120&section=footer&animation=fadeIn"/>

-**✨ "Data is the new oil — I'm the refinery." 🛢️→💡 ✨**
+**"Data is the new oil — I'm the refinery."**

-*⭐ If my work inspired you, drop a star — it means the world! ⭐*
+*If my work inspired you, drop a star — it means the world!*

 </div>